 - Trail of Light heal – 234946 (there is no buff to track this)

-Below are some Flash Concentration tracker weak auras to get you started.
+Below is a Flash Concentration tracker weak aura to get you started.

 Best of luck with your new legendary and try not to get too frustrated at your stacks dropping off. 😅